• Skip to main content

 James Wilson, born in 1742, was educated at the University of St Andrews and may also have briefly studied at Glasgow at the time that Adam Smith was Professor of Moral Philosophy.

-Wilson, like many Scots of his generation left his homeland to settle in America.
-In his luggage were a number of books ‘borrowed’ from university libraries.
+Wilson, like many Scots of his generation, left his homeland to settle in America.
+In his luggage were some books ‘borrowed’ from university libraries.

 American Declaration of Independence